SheroukRashed/Store-API/README.md

 ### 4. Running The Project

-run npm run start, the fetch the endpoints stated in the REQUIREMENTS.md
+run npm run start, the fetch the endpoints stated in the REQUIREMENTS.md on port 3000

+### 5. Running The Test